mcp-server-langfuse

 Langfuse Prompt Management MCP Server

-The Langfuse Prompt Management MCP Server allows you to access and manage your Langfuse prompts through the Model Context Protocol (MCP).
+The Model Context Protocol (MCP) Server for Langfuse Prompt Management allows you to access and manage your Langfuse prompts through the Model Context Protocol.

 Features